 Earl Dotter is a documentarian, photojournalist, and labor activist based in Maryland.
 Dotter's great-grandfather, Charles G. A. Thamm, also worked as a photographer in Pennsylvania and was employed by the Landreth Seed Catalog Company.
 This collection contains photographs in various formats - including negatives and prints - created by Thamm and his family in the 1890s and early 1900s.
 It also contains digital surrogate images of Thamm's work, adjusted by Dotter.

-, Germany.
-His family immigrated to the United States shortly before the American Civil War, and settled in Thamm's images also include Civil War veteran reunions, such as the Grand Army of the Republic's were Civil War veterans.
-Some families documented by Thamm include the Charles Deininger family; George
+His family immigrated to the United States shortly before the American Civil War, and settled in Philadelphia, Pennsylvania.
+Thamm's images also include Civil War veteran reunions, such as the Grand Army of the Republic's 33rd encampment and parade in Philadelphia; Grant's cabin in Fairmount Park; and naval ships from the Great White Fleet on the Delaware River in 1899.
+Several family friends appearing in Thamm's portraits were Civil War veterans.
+Some families documented by Thamm include the Charles Deininger family; George W.

 Abstract Or Scope